Quantization of Pseudoclassical Systems in the Schr\"odinger Realization: Introduction

 \section{Introduction}

-Anticommuting variables, also called Grassmann numbers, have a long history in theoretical physics \cite{Schwinger:1953qd,Martin:1959fp,Klauder:1960kt,Berezin:1961ct,Berezin:1966nc}, with applications ranging from the path integral formulation of fermions to superspace constructions for supersymmetric theories.
-Pseudoclassical mechanics, which incorporates anticommuting dynamical variables, arises as the $\hbar \to 0$ classical limit of quantum mechanical systems with spin \cite{Casalbuoni:1976tz,Berezin:1976eg}.
-Despite the key role of anticommuting variables in theoretical physics, the Schr\"odinger picture approach for quantum mechanical systems described by anticommuting variables has received comparatively less attention.
+Anticommuting variables, also called Grassmann numbers, have a long history in theoretical physics, \cite{Schwinger:1953qd,Martin:1959fp,Klauder:1960kt,Berezin:1961ct,Berezin:1966nc} with applications ranging from the path integral formulation of fermions to superspace constructions for supersymmetric theories.
+Pseudoclassical mechanics, which incorporates anticommuting dynamical variables, arises as the $\hbar \to 0$ classical limit\cite{Casalbuoni:1976tz,Berezin:1976eg} of quantum mechanical systems with spin. {Despite the key role of anticommuting variables in theoretical physics, the Schr\"odinger picture approach to such systems heretofore has not received full attention.
+We aim to remedy this oversight.}